IBM/kar/examples/actors-dp-java/README.md

 method invocations to implement the distributed protocol that ensures no Philosopher starves.

-Philosophers use actor reminders (time triggered callbacks) to trigger their actions.

-Fault tolerance is provided by checkpointing actor state and the at-least-once invocation semantics provided by KAR.
+Philosophers use a tail call pattern to move from one state to the next and achieve fault tolerance.

 A Cafe may contain an arbitrary number of tables of Philosophers.
 Each Cafe tracks its occupancy and generates messages when it seats new